lizageorge/learning-css/README.md

 	- certain properties aren't inheritable, like border widths (usually font-related properties are inherited, but margins/padding/borders and stuff won't be inherited, duh)

 - If you look at the Developer Tools of a browser, overridden styles will have the strikethrough font
-<<<<<<< HEAD

-### CSS Reset
-	- = a way to override the user-agent stylesheet entirely so that a page can look the page between all browsers and browser versions
-	- every CSS framework (Bootstrap) includes a CSS Reset Stylesheet

 ## The Box Model